Arts at The Fells

 Second Floor Art Gallery: Whispers of Woods & Water

-From the Veranda, Charlotte Thiabult
+From the Veranda, Charlotte Thibault

 Discover our second-floor gallery, where the natural beauty of the Lake Sunapee region comes to life through the work of talented local artists.
 Inspired by forest trails, quiet shorelines, changing seasons, and the light on the lake, each piece reflects a deep connection to the landscapes that surround us.
 We invite you to wander, linger, and experience nature as seen through the eyes of those who know and love this place best.